railsbridge-boston/railsbridge-boston/views/blog/2013_mar_recap_text.markdown

 On February 22 and March 2, RailsBridge Boston proudly held its fourth workshop for women and their friends at MIT.

-The mission of RailsBridge Boston workshops is to to give a mostly female audience a guided, friendly, empowering, inspiring, and fun introduction to building web applications with the Ruby programming language.
+The mission of RailsBridge Boston workshops is to give a mostly female audience a guided, friendly, empowering, inspiring, and fun introduction to building web applications with the Ruby programming language.